zainr6214/zainr6214.github.io/_posts/2018-12-21-flag-project.md

 layout: post
 title: "Flag Project - Final Submission"
 date: 2018-12-21
 ---

 ## Flag of greece by Zain R

 ## Describe your program

--   What country did you design for? _then delete this instruction_
+-  The country flag that i did was the flag of greece
--   What grade do you expect? _then delete this instruction_
+-  I believe that this flag project deserves a grade of 2

 <!--- Delete this comment and add your writing -->